ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 ## x / y axis

 Let's look back at the instance properties in the room editor.
 Earlier we modified the scale x property, but there's much more where that came from and we'll quickly become familiar with all of them throughout the course.
-The most important properties here are the x and y, so dig into those next.
-You were probabaly wondering what the X by Scale X meant. x and y are pretty much just short hands for horizontal and vertical respectively.
+The most important properties here are the x and y, so we'll dig into those next.

+You were probably wondering what the X by Scale X meant. x and y are pretty much just short hands for horizontal and vertical respectively.
 So why didn't they call it horizontal scale, and vertical scale instead?
-Well we refer to x and y so often that they it wouldn't quickly become tedious to always need to say horizontal or vertical.
+Well we refer to horizontal and vertical so often that it quickly becomes tedious to type, so we end of w/ x and y instead (can't be much shorter than that!)

 ![](../../assets/images/inspector_example.png)